MicrosoftDocs/Advertising-docs/BingAds/guides/operation-error-codes.md

 CampaignServiceCampaignBudgetAmountIsLessThanSpendAmount

 **Description**
-The new monthly campaign budget is less than the amount already spent for the current month.
+The new campaign budget is less than the amount already spent for the current month.

 ***